-The Call Recording software includes:

-- An ETM Server component, which is license-enabled and requires no separate installation other than placing the Call Recording Server license file in the ETM Server installation directory. - Appliance software, which is included in the Appliance software package that you download to the Card(s) when you install or upgrade to this version.
-See the ETM[®] System Installation Guide for instructions for installing Card software. - Collection Server software installed on a Windows system.
-See the Minimum system Requirements for supported versions of Windows.
+The Call Recording software includes: Call Recorder An ETM Server component, which is license-enabled and requires no Software separate installation other than placing the Call Recording Server license file in the ETM Server installation directory.
+Installation Appliance software, which is included in the Appliance software package that you download to the Card(s) when you install or upgrade to this version.
+See the ETM® System Installation Guide for instructions for installing Card software.
+Optionally, Collection Server software installed on a Windows system.
+See the Minimum system Requirements for supported versions of Windows.\ Optionally, the ETM Web Portal, a browser-based interface for locating and accessing call recordings. \ Note: You must have either the Collection Server or ETM Web Portal installed, and can use both.
 If you purchased Call Recording with your initial ETM System purchase, the correct license file was installed during initial system installation.
 If you are adding Call Recording to an existing system, see the instructions below for adding the license file.

-Adding the Call Recorder to an Existing System

-If you are adding the Call Recorder to an existing system, enable the Call Recorder on the ETM Server as follows:

-- 1. Copy the license file you received from Customer Support to the ETM Server installation directory. - 2.
-Restart the ETM Server for the new license to take effect.
+Adding the Call If you are adding the Call Recorder to an existing system, enable the Call Recorder on the ETM Server as follows: Recorder to an Existing System Copy the license file you received from Customer Support to the ETM 1.
+Server installation directory.
+2. Restart the ETM Server for the new license to take effect.
 The Call Recorder features are now enabled and ready to be configured.

-Installing the Collection Server Software

-The Collection Server runs as a service on a Windows system that has a sufficiently large storage capacity dedicated to call recording storage and LAN/WAN access to the CRCs.
-See the Minimum System Requirements on the SecureLogix Knowledge Base for supported versions of Windows.
+Installing the Collection ServerThe Collection Server runs as a service on a Windows system that has a sufficiently large storage capacity dedicated to call recording storage and LAN/WAN access to the CRCs.
+See the Minimum System Requirements for supported versions of Windows.

-IMPORTANT INFORMATION: A Windows feature called User Account Control (UAC) limits application software to standard user privileges and only provides administrator level privileges if authorized by an Administrator-level user.
+IMPORTANT INFORMATION : A Windows feature called User Account Control (UAC) limits application software to standard user privileges and only provides administrator level privileges if authorized by an Administrator-level user.
 In addition to requiring administrator privileges to perform administrative functions, UAC also introduced File and Registry Virtualization, which causes user-level programs to write data and registry settings to a virtual area for the given user, rather than to a system directory (such as Program Files) or the registry.
 Various functions, scripts, and installations in the ETM System may be adversely affected.

-To prevent issues, do one or both of the following:
+To prevent issues, do one of the following when installing on one of these operating systems:

-- Ensure a user with Administrator privileges installs the ETM System applications and then run the applications as Administrator rather than local user. - Install the ETM System in a directory that is not a system directory (for example, not in Program Files).
+- Ensure a user with Administrator privileges installs the ETM System applications and then run the applications as Administrator rather than local user. - Install the ETM System in a directory that is not a system directory (for example, not in Program Files). - Disable the UAC feature on your operating system.

-To install the Collection Server application
+To install the Collection Server Application